 Joyce Glasser reviews Beast (April 6, 2018) Cert.
 15, 107 min.

 Most debut features from a writer/director that begin with voiceovers are not this good.
-Too often they are a sign of an adaptation or just lazy writing, and we probably do not need pretty, red-headed Moll (Jessie Buckley) telling us, ‘I was obsessed by killer whales when I was a kid; they were always smiling.
+Too often, they are a sign of an adaptation or just lazy writing.
+And even here, we probably do not need pretty, redheaded Moll (Jessie Buckley) telling us, ‘I was obsessed by killer whales when I was a kid; they were always smiling.
 In captivity, their sound waves bounce off the walls and they go deaf.
 Then they don’t smile anymore.’
 There is something struggling to be free in Moll when we see her: tense, unsmiling, and uncomfortable in the back garden of her villa on the isle of Jersey where her mother, Hilary (Geraldine James) is hosting Moll’s 27th birthday party.

 Pascal grabs Moll’s hand and indicates that she should get into his truck.
 ‘You’re wounded.
 I can fix it.’
 The last time someone delivered these four words with such depth of meaning was a lonely dentist in love with his best friend’s grieving widow in Ricky Gervais’s Ghost Town.

-Moll notices dead rabbits in the strangers’ van and asks him if it isn’t illegal.
+Moll notices dead rabbits in the strangers’ van and questions the legality.
 There is a murderer on the loose and ahead of them is a police blockade.
-Moll supports Pascal’s alibi that the two had been at an all night rave.
+Moll supports Pascal’s alibi that the two had been at an all-night rave.
 Her confirmation of his statement creates a bond between them that is stronger than either one realises.

-At home Hilary is relieved to find Moll safe and sound and then resentful that Moll would leave the party after all that she did to make it ‘special.’
-Hilary then cajoles: ‘You’ve come so far, Moll,’ as though she could not entertain a relapse.
+At home Hilary is relieved to find Moll unharmed and then resentful that Moll would leave the party after all that she did to make it ‘special.’
+Hilary then cajoles her: ‘You’ve come so far, Moll,’ as though she could not entertain a relapse.
 As Moll’s relationship with Pascal develops into something truly special, we put together the pieces behind Hilary’s concerns.
-Moll has been paying all her adult life for an ‘accident’ that resulted in a popular, pretty school girl being stabbed with a scissors.
+Moll has been paying all her adult life for an ‘accident’ that resulted in a popular, pretty schoolgirl being stabbed with a scissors.
 This girl might have been a beast – a bully – but the blood and the scar are what people remember.

-Pascal remembers Moll’s birthday when he drives by her house with a gift – a book on animals – she had spotted in his truck.
+Pascal remembers Moll’s birthday and drives by her house with a gift – a book on animals – she had spotted in his truck.
 When Moll invites Pascal over to do odd jobs, she knows her snobbish mother will disapprove.
-Pascal finishes the carpentry work, but then drags his muddy feet onto the carpet when he comes inside to be paid.
-He wipes a speck of food or dirt from her face in a sensual gesture, and then, with a Bruce Springsteen stagger, asks, ‘What to go for a ride?
+Pascal finishes the carpentry work competently, but then drags his muddy feet on the carpet when he comes inside to be paid.
+He wipes a speck of food or dirt from Moll’s face in a sensual gesture, and then, with a Bruce Springsteen stagger, asks, ‘What to go for a ride?

-When Moll returns from her date with Pascal she gets a public reprimand from her mother for leaving her niece – whom she is supposed to have been babysitting – alone.
+When Moll returns from her date with Pascal, she gets a public reprimand from her mother for leaving her niece – whom she is supposed to have been babysitting – alone.
 The niece, who is far from young, does not seem to mind but Moll is forced to apologise for being selfish.
-Things do not improve when Pascal stops by as they are sitting down to eat and she asks him to join them.
+Things do not improve when Pascal stops by as the family are sitting down to eat and she asks him to join them.

-Pascal – whose name is clearly French – gets a grilling from Moll’s obnoxious brother about his background.
-He tells them that his parents are dead but ‘my ancestors came over with the Normans’ he insists and then, with an irony that pre-empts any reply, concludes matter of factly, ‘you’re on my land.’
+At the dinner table Pascal – whose name is clearly French – gets a grilling from Moll’s obnoxious brother about his background.
+He tells them that his parents are dead but ‘my ancestors came over with the Normans’ he insists and then, with an irony that pre-empts any reply, informs them, ‘you’re on my land.’

-Seeing the two actors living together in the rugged scenery of the Jersey harks back to Terrence Malick’s feature film debut, Badlands.
-If Beast is not the masterpiece that Badlands was, it’s still one of the most intriguing films of the year.
+Seeing the two misfits living together in the rugged scenery of Jersey harks back to Terrence Malick’s feature film debut, Badlands.
+If Beast is not the masterpiece that Badlands was, it is still one of the most intriguing films of the year.